GeorgeCiesinski/image-filters/README.md

 # Image Filters

 An app to load images, alter the image properties such as brightness, contrast, and color/grayscale.
 You can also apply several different filters and save the image into an output folder.
-The program also contains a logging system to detect errors and generate a log file with multiple backups.

 ## Motivation